digdir/dialogporten/tests/k6/tests/serviceowner/performance/README.md

 This script will remove any dialogs created during the performance test, ensuring a clean state for future tests.

 ### Test Results
-The test results can be found in the GitHub Actions run log and in AppInsights.
+The test results can be found in the GitHub Actions run log and in App Insights.
 Currently, the results are exported to a private Grafana instance.
 Refer to the `.secrets` file mentioned earlier for more details.

 ### TODO
 - Fix reporting